 Azarola’s testimony suggests that the crime for which Michelini and Gutiérrez Ruiz were responsible was not a manufactured link to armed “subversion”; it was a willingness to denounce the systematic tortures that the Uruguayan dictatorship was employing against its adversaries of all sorts.
 By 1976, the repressive regimes of Brazil, Chile, Paraguay, and Uruguay had achieved near total military success against their guerrilla opponents; now it was the nonviolent critics of their tactics who would come into the crosshairs.
 Born at this moment of counterinsurgent advance and mounting anti-torture criticism, the Argentine regime would take its violence even further than its neighbors.
-With testimonio in global ascendance, Argentina’s generals forewent execution and imprisonment in favor of a strategy that would leave no witnesses at all, one of a piece with Condor’s transnational death squads: extermination.
+With testimonio in global ascendance, Argentina’s generals forewent execution and imprisonment in favor of a strategy that would leave far fewer witnesses, one of a piece with Condor’s transnational death squads: extermination.

 * * *

 - The story of Michelini’s cancelled passport is itself a valuable window onto regional security cooperation, and it can now be reconstructed in detail thanks to recent declassifications at the Uruguayan Ministry of Foreign Relations.
 In October 1975, Uruguay shared “intelligence” linking Michelini with subversion, and he learned he was to lose his refugee status in Argentina.
 He managed to secure an invitation to the United States from Massachusetts Senator Edward Kennedy, and went to the US embassy obtain the necessary visa.
 With a senator’s invitation this should have been simple, but in a highly irregular move, the US embassy in Buenos Aires contacted its counterpart in Montevideo, which promptly informed the Uruguayan government of Michelini’s plans.
 Uruguay then cancelled Michelini’s passport, effectively trapping him in Argentina to await the fate that, we can now surmise, had already been decided.